MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/mip-enums-and-structs.md

-LEFT            | Content marking is aligned to the left RIGHT            | Content marking is aligned to the right CENTER            | Content marking is centered Alignment for content marks (content header or content footer).
+LEFT            | Content marking is aligned to the left RIGHT            | Content marking is aligned to the right CENTER            | Content marking is centered

 ### DataState enum
  Values                         | Descriptions
 --------------------------------|---------------------------------------------
-REST            | Inactive data stored physically in databases/file/warehouses MOTION            | Data traversing a network or temporarily residing in computer memory to be read or updated USE            | Active data under constant change stored physically in databases/file/warehouses etc Defines what state of the data is the application acting upon.
+REST            | Inactive data stored physically in databases/file/warehouses MOTION            | Data traversing a network or temporarily residing in computer memory to be read or updated USE            | Active data under constant change stored physically in databases/file/warehouses etc

 ### ErrorType enum
  Values                         | Descriptions